Disputes with Marine Insurance Adjusters

 The two major marine insurance adjusting firms handling claims in Alaska, Washington, and Oregon are The Polaris Group and Aasgard Summit.
 You should not give an insurance adjuster a recorded statement without first talking to an experienced maritime personal injury lawyer familiar with Jones Act and Unseaworthiness claims.
 You have the right to choose your own treating doctors and follow their reasonable medical advice.
 Understand that these marine adjusting firms are not representing you, they are representing the insurance company and the vessel owner.

-Stacey & Jacobsen, LLP does not represent these insurance adjusting firms, or any other marine insurance companies.
-Stacey & Jacobsen, LLP does not represent Aasgard Summit or The Polaris Group.
+Stacey & Jacobsen, PLLC does not represent these insurance adjusting firms, or any other marine insurance companies.
+Stacey & Jacobsen, PLLC does not represent Aasgard Summit or The Polaris Group.
 They are always on the side of the injured seaman.
 Shouldn’t you have an experienced maritime lawyer on your side to help you through the complexities and difficulties of understanding maritime law and your right to benefits and compensation?
 Don’t guess about your rights to benefits.
-Contact a lawyer at Stacey & Jacobsen, LLP for a free initial consultation.
+Contact a lawyer at Stacey & Jacobsen, PLLC for a free initial consultation.